 2021 Call for Proposals

-The application process for our 2021-2022 Redwood Connect Grants will be in the Fall.
-Please check back then for the full application instructions.
-Grants for the 2021-2022 year will be issued in January 2022.
+The application process for our 2021-2022 Redwood Connect Grants is now closed.
+Thank you to all that applied.
+We will be notifying the grant award recipients in January 2022.
 Thank you.

 The League is seeking Redwood Connect Grant proposals for projects that: